 - Sticky foods — caramel candies, gum

 - Foods that require biting into like corn on the cob, apples, and carrots

 We’re not here to be the snack police, however, we want you to have the best experience with your braces AND achieve the best outcome with your smile.
 For this reason, it’s important to follow these guidelines as closely as possible.

 The problem with crunchy foods like apples and pretzels is they can loosen your brackets or even make them pop off.
 For the same reason, you also need to be careful working your jaws too strenuously with dense, chewy foods such as hard rolls and bagels.
 If you do find yourself unable to resist eating something crunchy or chewy, cut the food into small bites first.
 You may also find ways to soften things up.
 Boil or steam carrots.
 Cut corn kernels off the cob.

-And the issue with sticky foods like caramel or gummy bears, is they can get stuck in your braces.
+And the issue with sticky foods like caramel or gummy bears is they can get stuck in your braces.
 The residue is difficult to remove with normal oral care, and you won’t want the stickiness wedged in your braces indefinitely.
 This can cause big problems with tooth decay later on!

-Protect Your Mouth When Playing Sports
+Protect Your Smile When Playing Sports

 If you’re the athletic type, you need to be careful to avoid receiving an impact to the mouth.
 This is always true, but it’s especially true for people with braces.
 A hard hit in a football or basketball game can damage your appliances, harm your teeth, and cut up the insides of your mouth.
 Even something seemingly safe like a tennis ball will do harm to your braces and your mouth if it comes at you with decent force.

-That’s why we recommend that you wear a mouthguard during any sort of activity where there’s a risk of a receiving a hard impact.
+That’s why we recommend that you wear a mouthguard during any sort of activity where there’s a risk of receiving a hard impact.
 Feel free to ask us for specific recommendations.